Doxuno

 BUY-SELL PROVISIONS

-Retirement: A Shareholder who wishes to retire shall provide at least one hundred eighty (180) days' written notice to the Corporation and all other Shareholders of their intention to retire and sell their shares.
-Upon receipt of such notice, the Corporation and remaining Shareholders shall have the right to purchase the retiring Shareholder's shares at the valuation determined under this Agreement.
-The purchase shall be completed within ninety (90) days of the effective retirement date.
-Payment may be structured over a period not to exceed forty-eight (48) months.
+Retirement: A retiring Shareholder shall give at least one hundred eighty (180) days' written notice.
+The Corporation and remaining Shareholders may purchase the retiring Shareholder's shares at the value determined under this Agreement, closing within ninety (90) days of the retirement date, payable over up to forty-eight (48) months.

 8.